 Vulnerability scanning is vital for organisations trying to protect their IT systems and hardware, or uncover weaknesses before they are exploited.

-Vulnerability scanning interrogates weaknesses in networks, PCs, devices and communications equipment.
+Uncover weaknesses in networks, PCs, devices and communications equipment with vulnerability scanning.
 Scanning will highlight where there are security weaknesses and will classify the level of risk they pose.

 Scanning can also help to assess how effective various countermeasures might be, helping ensure that the best, most cost-effective solutions are put in place.